wesleybeckner/python_foundations/docs/S1_Python_and_Jupyter.md

 *text cell for exercise 8*

-Later in the Breakout section, you'll learn more formatting syntax with Markdown.
+Later in the lab for this session, you'll learn more formatting syntax with Markdown.
 We also recommend trying out Markdown on a blank new Jupyter notebook for you to experiment with the all the different formatting this markup language has to offer.
 There is much more to discover with Markdown, and the References section of this notebook gives you a list of resources to learn more.

 #### 🏋️ Exercise 9: Always double check the type of cell you're running